UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 [synccontext2]: http://blogs.msdn.com/b/pfxteam/archive/2012/01/21/10259307.aspx
 [synccontext3]: http://blogs.msdn.com/b/pfxteam/archive/2012/02/02/await-synchronizationcontext-and-console-apps-part-3.aspx

-* And there's one more thing, related to read-only property initialization, that Mono compiler doesn't understand.
+* And there's one more thing that Mono compiler doesn't understand, related to read-only property initialization.
 See PropertyInitializerTest.cs for the details.